Manage the IoT on an Energy Budget

 5. And, of course, sleep whenever possible.

-So far, we’ve focused on how the MCU is inherently efficient and can control the application in an efficient manner.
+So far, the focus was on how the MCU is inherently efficient and can control the application in an efficient manner.
 The picture is almost complete.
 The remaining details must center on how the hardware is built, as well as how energy is stored and supplied to the system.

 While this topic is too broad to delve deeply into here, one important point is operating voltage.
 In general, the lower voltage supplied to a component, the more efficient the component is, down to the functional limit of the device.
-A lot of traditional components have operating voltages around 3 V, but we're seeing a shift toward components running at a nominal 1.8 V.
+A lot of traditional components have operating voltages around 3 V, but a shift toward components running at a nominal 1.8 V is starting to happen.

-This improvement is great for energy efficiency; however, a lot of energy sources, including coin cell batteries and lithium polymer batteries, output much higher voltages than this.
-In order to regulate the voltage down to the target voltage of the system in the most efficient way possible, you should use an efficient switched-mode buck converter (DCDC).
+This improvement is great for energy efficiency.
+However, a lot of energy sources, including coin cell batteries and lithium polymer batteries, output much higher voltages than this.
+To regulate the voltage down to the target voltage of the system in the most efficient way possible, you should use an efficient switched-mode buck converter (DCDC).

 Some of the EFM32 Gemstone devices include a built-in DC-DC converter, able to supply both the MCU and external components with a total of up to 200 mA.
 This allows you to build a highly energy-efficient system without adding external converters.

-In order to achieve this, designers must know how to leverage all the low power capabilities of the MCU that is controlling the application.
-A product should include hardware that monitors, controls and operates autonomously.
+To achieve this, designers must know how to leverage all the low power capabilities of the MCU that is controlling the application.
+A product should include hardware that monitors, controls, and operates autonomously.
 This allows the system to be in deep sleep modes for the majority of its lifetime.
 Attention must be paid to the overall power architecture of the system, while leveraging the MCU to manage as much of it as possible.
 Whenever software needs to intervene, it should be swift and efficient.

 MCUs and RF SoCs from Silicon Labs provide a unique combination of energy efficiency and flexibility.
 They are built for autonomous operation in deep sleep modes and provide the needed energy efficient for sleepy systems.
 Highly efficient active modes allow you to use the CPU as well, while staying inside your application’s power budget.
 Ultimately, this allows smaller batteries or energy harvesting components, giving you the right combination of form factor, cost, and device availability.